Skip Navigation

 • 1985

-Wenger introduces the twin screw extruder, which goes on to dominate the international market.
+Wenger introduces the twin screw extruder, which soon dominates the international extrusion cooking market, especially for food applications.

 • 1993